 What Is a Field Service Engineer?

 Field service engineers work in a variety of technological fields, designing, installing, and repairing equipment.
-They work on a client’s house or company to repair and install items.
+They provide near full spectrum technical services and support of end use customer technology operations.

-They can work in both the public and private sectors, as well as at electric manufacturing companies.
-They are sometimes required to train customers on how to use specific types of hardware.
+They can work in both the public and private sectors, as well as within manufacturing facilities.
+They are often required to train customers on how to use specific types of hardware.

 Field service engineers work with customers to solve their problems.
 They install new hardware, software, or systems while monitoring existing problems and, at times, collaborating with other professionals.
-They are also in charge of keeping track of newly acquired equipment.
+They are also perform tasks associated with managing and tracking of newly acquired systems and equipment.

-Engineers respond to calls and complete mechanical and electrical tasks such as installing lighting, adjusting hardware, maintaining security settings, and other duties as assigned.
-They also troubleshoot, show clients how to operate equipment, and troubleshoot.
+Engineers respond to calls and complete technical services tasks such as system installation and commissioning, calibration tasks, scheduled and corrective maintenance, and other duties as assigned.
+They also instruct customers how to operate equipment, and perform operator level troubleshooting.

 As you can see, working with people is a key aspect of a field service engineer’s job.
 In addition to having strong people and mechanical abilities, engineers develop a broad understanding of computer software and technology.

-Field service engineers must have a bachelor’s degree in scientific computing or engineering.
+In most cases, the Field service engineers must have a bachelor’s degree in a technical discipline

 Field Service Engineers vs Technicians